sebpalluel/web3-monorepo/README.md

 🔎 **Smart, Fast and Extensible Build System**

+## Categories of libraries

+In a workspace, libraries are typically divided into four different types:

+### Feature

+Libraries that implement “smart” UI (e.g. is effectful, is connected to data sources, handles routing, etc.) for specific business use cases.

+### UI

+Libraries that contain only presentational components.
+That is, compo- nents that render purely from their props, and calls function handlers when interaction occurs.

+### Data-access

+Libraries that contain the means for interacting with external data services; external services are typically backend services.

+### Utility

+Libraries that contain common utilities that are shared by many projects.

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.